How will you benefit from the 2022-2023 personal growth leadership curriculum?

 This year, we’re virtual until the opportunity opens to visit Lake Oswego locations.
 Individual opportunities or small groups may be welcome in locations throughout the city.
 The formerly full-day program has been condensed to mornings, but class field trips or small group gatherings may occur during the months when outside appointments can be made.

-If you would like to set up a monthly payment plan of $50 per month, please call the Chamber office.
+If you would like to set up a monthly payment plan, please call the Chamber office.

 Liz Hartman, firstname.lastname@example.org